bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 ### delete Operator

-Deleting an array element leaves a "hole" in the array and does not change the array's length.
+Deleting an array element leaves a “hole” in the array and does not change the array’s length.
 The resulting array is sparse.

 ### void Operator